Experts weigh in on Apple's private sign-in feature

 Apple's WWDC 2019 was full of announcements, but few of them garnered as big a cheer from the crowd as when Sign in with Apple was introduced.
-The feature, which lets people use their Apple ID to sign up for sites and services on the web, is being touted as a privacy-oriented alternative to Login with Facebook and Sign in with Google.
-"We've all seen buttons like this, asking us to use a social account login to get a more personalized experience with an app, and these logins can be used to track you," Craig Federighi, Apple's senior vice president of Software Engineering, said on Monday during the keynote.
+The feature, which lets people use their Apple IDs to sign up for sites and services on the web, is being touted as a privacy-oriented alternative to Login with Facebook and Sign in with Google.
+"We've all seen buttons like this, asking us to use a social account login to get a more personalized experience with an app, and these logins can be used to track you," Craig Federighi, Apple's senior vice president of software engineering, said on Monday during the keynote.
 "We wanted to solve this, and many developers do too, and so now we have the solution."

 Sponsored Links

 That solution, according to Federighi, is Sign in with Apple, which he says will limit the amount of private information apps can get from people using its iOS and macOS devices.
-While sites and apps will still be able to request your email address, Sign in with Apple will give you the option to hide it.
-And here's the kicker: If you do decide to not share that information, Apple will generate a unique, random email address that can forward messages from those services directly to your main inbox.
+Although sites and apps will still be able to request your email address, Sign in with Apple will give you the option to hide it.
+And here's the kicker: If you do decide not to share that information, Apple will generate a unique, random email address that can forward messages from those services directly to your main inbox.
 This is going to keep sites and apps from knowing your real email address, and Apple says it won't use its sign-in tool to track any of your internet activity -- which the company says is what Google and Facebook can do with their login buttons.

-With Google being fined recently in Europe over data-transparency violations, and Facebook on the verge of a multibillion dollar FTC fine for questionable data-sharing practices, they don't have the best reputation when it comes to protecting user data.
-That said, It's not as if Apple hasn't had privacy controversies of its own.
+With Google being fined recently in Europe over data-transparency violations, and Facebook on the verge of a multibillion-dollar FTC fine for questionable data-sharing practices, they don't have the best reputations when it comes to protecting user data.
+That said, it's not as if Apple hasn't had privacy controversies of its own.

 Back in February, The Wall Street Journal reported that multiple iOS apps were sharing data with Facebook without people's consent.
-Last month, the paper published another story which found a number of developers that were using kids apps to collect, track and share children's information, including name and age.
+Last month, the paper published another story that found a number of developers that were using kids apps to collect, track and share children's information, including name and age.
 Incidents like that have led Apple to limit tracking and ads in apps for kids, a privacy measure it revealed at WWDC 2019 alongside its new sign-in feature.

 But can Apple truly handle privacy better than Google and Facebook?
-To find out, we spoke to security and privacy experts about Sign in with Apple, most of whom believe the feature could be a game-changer for protecting consumers' privacy.
+To find out, we spoke to security and privacy experts about Sign in with Apple, most of whom believe the feature could be a game changer for protecting consumers' privacy.
 Some also see it as a real threat to Google and Facebook's bottom line, which of course relies heavily on targeted advertising and the personal data they can access from their own sign-in tools.

 On the potential of Sign in with Apple

 Ray Walsh, data privacy expert at ProPrivacy.com: "The concept of being able to sign in without using a real email address is a step in the right direction for consumers.
-Being able to sign in without sharing a real email address removes one crucial bit of data from those service's hands.
+Being able to sign in without sharing a real email address removes one crucial bit of data from those services' hands.
 However, web services still get to collect other crucial data from users when they visit their sites -- which can still be used to track them.
 When you visit a website, that service automatically receives your IP address; this is an extremely valuable tracking tool.
 Thus, Sign in with Apple is only removing one small piece of trackable data from the equation."

-Dana Simberkoff, chief risk, privacy and information security officer at AvePoint: "[Sign in with Apple] represents another opportunity for Apple to use its long-standing commitment to privacy to enter a new market and to take some market share from their competitors that have been less privacy forward-thinking.
+Dana Simberkoff, chief risk, privacy and information security officer at AvePoint: "[Sign in with Apple] represents another opportunity for Apple to use its long-standing commitment to privacy to enter a new market and to take some market share from its competitors that have been less privacy forward-thinking.
 If it's done right, not only [is it] a win for Apple but also a win for consumers that may be able to take advantage of a more privacy-centric sign-in option.
 Apple CEO Tim Cook has frequently spoken about the company's position against the collection of personal data.
 In particular, Cook has singled out the assembly of profiles of consumers for the purpose of targeting advertisements -- the heart of how Google and Facebook make money."

-Matthew Hudnall, PhD, associate director and assistant professor of management information systems at the University of Alabama: "'Sign in with Apple is a much needed feature that fits in well with [Apple's] evolving user-centric ecosystem.
-[It] represents the first shift away from the traditional keychain paradigm to one where hardware verified biometric identities coupled with dynamic credential generation, storage, and verification remove the need for traditional passwords.
-While Apple is certainly not the only game in town trying to kill off passwords, they are definitely doing so in the manner with which we have come to expect from Apple, all or nothing."
+Matthew Hudnall, PhD, associate director and assistant professor of management information systems at the University of Alabama: "'Sign in with Apple is a much-needed feature that fits in well with [Apple's] evolving user-centric ecosystem.
+[It] represents the first shift away from the traditional keychain paradigm to one where hardware verified biometric identities coupled with dynamic credential generation, storage and verification remove the need for traditional passwords.
+While Apple is certainly not the only game in town trying to kill off passwords, they are definitely doing so in the manner with which we have come to expect from Apple: all or nothing."

 Florian Schaub, assistant professor at the University of Michigan School of Information: "The ability to easily generate random email addresses and Apple handling the management of those credentials will make it much easier for consumers to protect their personal information when interacting with mobile apps and online services.
 It's interesting to see Apple take on the well-established single sign-on offerings by Google, Facebook and others but with a focus on making it easier for people to protect their privacy.
-It will of course require you to trust Apple to stay true to their promise and not track or analyze with which services you have accounts and how often you log in to those."
+It will of course require you to trust Apple to stay true to its promise and not track or analyze with which services you have accounts and how often you log in to those."

 On whether Sign in with Apple is a viable, safer alternative to Facebook or Google's sign-in options